qua-platform/quam-builder/README.md

 This repository contains the `quam-builder`, a Python tool designed to programmatically construct QUAM (Quantum Abstract Machine) configurations for the Quantum Orchestration Platform (QOP).

-The current version focuses primarily on superconducting qubits, though future versions will include other qubit types.
+The current version implements superconducting qubits and single NV centers.
+Future versions will include other qubit types.

 ## Overview

 The `quam-builder` simplifies the process of generating complex QUAM configurations by providing:

-1.  **Modular Architecture Definitions:** Defines Python classes representing various components of a superconducting quantum processor (QPUs, qubits, readout resonators, drive lines, flux lines, couplers, etc.).
+1.  **Modular Architecture Definitions:** Defines Python classes representing various components of a superconducting or NV center quantum processor (QPUs, qubits, readout resonators, drive lines, flux lines, couplers, laser, spcm, etc.).

 2.  **QOP Wiring Generation:** Functionality to automatically generate the `wiring` section of the QUAM configuration, mapping logical quantum elements to physical QOP controller ports (analog and digital).